VictorVarLed/OrangeB/README.md

 * Implement UITableViewDataSourcePrefetching to allow a better scrolling experience for when there are a lot of transactions to be shown on the list
 * Develop a pagination system to retrieve the list of transactions using pages.
 Some changes should be made to the webservice in order to achieve this.
 With this system the app could retrieve only the items needed for the visible cells of the table instead of the whole list of transactions.
 * Some Unit Tests were developed to assure that UITableView follows the datasource and delegate protocols but more unit tests can be developed to increase the code coverage of the app something that helps if the team wants to establish a CI environment.
-* In a more complex application UI tests would be neccessary to test the screens flow.
+* In a more complex application UI tests would be neccessary to test the screen flow.

 ![alt text](https://github.com/VictorVarLed/OrangeB/blob/master/Screenshot.png)